--------

 • Guide book: Many good guides, all the main players have similar information and are about the same standard.
 It is worth noting that because Japan has had almost no inflation in the past 10 years, even older guides have fairly spot on prices.
 Also worth a mention are free maps and other excellent English language tourist information that are widely available.
 All major train stations have a tourist information office.

 Tokyo Station, Tokyo Japan has an incredible rail network; trains are fast, comfortable (some are amazing) and always on time.
 Shinkansen (bullet trains) fly at over 200kph on a few especially built lines.
-The only problem is they are pretty expensive, especially the super fast bullet trains.
-As an example the 15min jolt from Osaka to Kyoto will set you back as much as 2,400JYP, however the regular (not bullet) train, which will take much longer will be much, much cheaper.
+The only problem is they are pretty expensive, especially the super-fast bullet trains.
+As an example the 15min jolt from Osaka to Kyoto will set you back as much as 2,400JPY, however the regular (not bullet) train, which will take much longer will be much, much cheaper.

-To fully cover every aspect of Japanese trains would take a website in itself, so you will excuse this broad and somewhat basic summary.
+To cover every aspect of Japanese trains fully would take a website in itself (indeed they are out there), so you will excuse this broad and somewhat basic summary.
 To generalise you have roughly 6 types of train in Japan.
-Shinkansen bullet trains with lines all over the country connecting most major cites.
+Shinkansen bullet trains with lines all over the country connecting most major cities.
 These are really fun to ride and like travelling in business class.
-Zooming along and seeing mount Fuji out the window is a real thrill, but on the whole these trains are really too fast to enjoy the scenery and looking out the window too long zipping through tunnels and embankments will give you a headache pretty fast.
+Zooming along and seeing Mount Fuji out the window is a real thrill, but on the whole these trains are really too fast to enjoy the scenery and looking out the window too long zipping through tunnels and embankments will give you a headache pretty fast.
 These tickets are also really expensive and best avoided if you don't have a rail pass and are on a budget.
 Then you have the Nozomi which is the fastest grade of bullet train, these only run on only a few special built lines and are really expensive.
 They are not covered by the rail pass.

 Many hostels around the country are on the Hostel International (HI) network where having a HI membership offers a worthwhile saving, but in major tourist destinations many private (more travellers friendly) options have sprung up, many with more than one location around the country (J-Hoppers being a good example).
 Such networks are great, offering English speaking young/friendly staff, good information and many facilities.
 The best hostels do get booked out quickly and Japan is not really somewhere when in a big city you want to be stuck with no where to stay.
 So book ahead if you can, a simple phone call is all that is needed.
 Be aware that many hostels have a lock out during the day (a time when cleaning takes place and you cannot enter, from around 1100 to 1500) as in Western Europe.
 Check-in times are also normally (and inconveniently) from 15-00 to around 2200.
 Capsule Hotel, Asakusa, Tokyo